lornajane/fun-with-http/README.md

 # Fun with HTTP

 This is the companion repository to my "Web Developers' HTTP Toolbox" workshop session at PHP UK 2019.
-The materials are not intended to stand alone and are likely to be useful only to those in the workshop.
+The materials are not intended to stand alone and are likely to be useful only to those in the workshop. **EDIT:** I did write a follow up blog post in an attempt to make this more useful to people joining after the event <https://lornajane.net/posts/2019/http-toolbox>

 ## Materials